gordon-hilgers/markdown-cv/index.md

 __Developer__, *Priva* - De Lier

-Together with a small team I'm working to make the data that we have in a greenhouse more available and insightfull through the Azure Cloud pllatform.
+Together with a small team I'm working to make the data that we have in a greenhouse more available and insightful through the Azure Cloud platform.

 `march 2016 - aug 2020 `
 __Research and Development Engineer__, *Obervator Instruments* - Ridderkerk